-The difficulties in expressing most of the double- phosphoserine mutants were not due to expression into insoluble inclusion bodies, as we did not find the proteins in the insoluble fraction after cell lysis.
-As the read-through efficiency of amber stop codons has been reported to depend on neighbouring nucleotides (Pott et al., 2014), we tested

-- the incorporation of Boc-lysine (BoK) to produce ubiquitin A28BoK/D32BoK, E. coli PpiB K25BoK/D29BoK and GB1 T51BoK/T53BoK, using a previously published pyrrolysyltRNA synthetase/tRNA pair (Bryson et al., 2017).
-All these proteins were expressed successfully (Fig. S4), demonstrat- - ing that the difficulty in expressing these mutants with two phosphoserine residues arises not simply from the difficulty in reading through two amber stop codons in the same gene.
-These observations suggest that too many negatively charged amino acids located in close proximity interfere with protable of the same gene. - tein folding, making the protein prone to proteolytic degradation during overexpression.
+The difficulties in expressing most of the doublephosphoserine mutants were not due to expression into insoluble inclusion bodies, as we did not find the proteins in the insoluble fraction after cell lysis.
+As the read-through efficiency of amber stop codons has been reported to depend on neighbouring nucleotides (Pott et al., 2014), we tested the incorporation of Boc-lysine (BoK) to produce ubiquitin A28BoK/D32BoK, E. coli PpiB K25BoK/D29BoK and GB1 T51BoK/T53BoK, using a previously published pyrrolysyltRNA synthetase/tRNA pair (Bryson et al., 2017).
+All these proteins were expressed successfully (Fig. S4), demonstrating that the difficulty in expressing these mutants with two phosphoserine residues arises not simply from the difficulty in reading through two amber stop codons in the same gene.
+These observations suggest that too many negatively charged amino acids located in close proximity interfere with protein folding, making the protein prone to proteolytic degradation during overexpression.
 Likewise, the ubiquitin mutant A28Sep/D32Sep could not be overexpressed, whereas the single mutant A28Sep was produced in good yield.
-Unfortunately, ubiquitin A28Sep did not display PCSs following - ${\rm 25}$ titration with TbCl3 (data not shown).
+Unfortunately, ubiquitin A28Sep did not display PCSs following titration with TbCl3 (data not shown).